Balikuddembe/Balikuddembe/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=Balikuddembe.visitor-badge)

-Hi, i'm [Balikuddembe Emmanuel](https://balixemma.me/) , a passionate self-taught full stack software Engineer and a freelance full stack web developer from Uganda in EastAfrica.
+Hi, i'm Balikuddembe Emmanuel, a passionate self-taught full stack software Engineer from Uganda in EastAfrica.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
-I have learnt a lot from the open-source community,on-line bootcamps and i love how collaboration and knowledge sharing happened through open-source.
+I have learnt a lot from the open-source community,on-line bootcamps and i love how collaboration and knowledge sharing happen through open-source.

 <img align="right" alt="GIF" src="./Images/animation.gif" width="500" height="320" />